 Born in London to Norwegian parents, Magnus Gjoen grew up in Switzerland, Denmark, Italy as well as in the UK.
 As a contemporary artist Gjoen has exhibited worldwide and has been acquired for the permanent collections around the world including that of the Haifa Museum of Art and Daimler collection.
+He has collaborated with renowned porcelain manufacturer Meissen and London's prestigious Wallace Collection.

 He questions the notions of beauty by juxtaposing a range of styles and media, incorporating a street and pop aesthetic with a fine art approach.
 His pieces draw on history and allusion, using existing artworks or fragments from the past to create his own, contemporary aesthetic.